adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

                     "price, id" | "name, id" | "name, id, price" | "name, price,id" |
                     "price, id, name" | "price, name, id";

 There are some ways to solve this without using the second generic argument, but I found this way of doing it more straight forward and we get some extra benefits.
-If we want, we can generate key combinations based only on some of the properties from an object:
+Notice that we've passed only one generic argument so far, but we can also pass the second to explicitly use only specific keys:

-    KeysOf<Car, "engine">
+    KeysOf<Car, "id">
-    KeysOf<Car, "engine" | "name">
+    KeysOf<Car, "id" | "name">

 Or just maybe this way of solving it might have been the easiest for me 😅.

 # Complex (nested) objects

-We can improve further on our type.
+We can further improve on our type.
 So far we had a simple car, with properties that have primitive values.
 But in real life, we might have some more complex types.
 Maybe the car also has an engine:

     type Engine = {
       power: number;